kyma-project/kyma/resources/ory/README.md

 ## Chart Details

-This chart installs two ORY oathkeepr component as subchart.
+This chart installs ORY Oathkeeper component as subchart.